monefiera/Origin-Twitter/README.md

 ## State changes in original apk
 - Bring Back Twitter※ without relying on piko patch ※Fix ugly alterations(including blands) by Elon Musk<br>
-- Replaced Post with Tweet
+- Replaced Post with Tweet(but only EN & JP)
 - Change Color Theme but it needs reinstall

 ## Color Menu